Casting in Thailand

 Now finally, the largest pool you will get to choose from is, of course, the local Thai population.
 But, it is important to note that the Thai government does not record race, unlike countries like the United States.
 Thai people, for the most part, are a blending pot of many ethnicities that have come together over time and as recently as the last century.
 Now I really don’t want to debate semantics, history, and anthropology with you so I might not want make some things seem like a gross generalization; but I can say, the ethnic history of Thailand is as fascinating as it is complicated.

 I will say it quite simply and plainly, “Bangkokians” are very diverse.
 The city’s history is deeply rooted in its pluralism.
-Many Bangkokians find their roots in Chinese, Tamil, Malay, Khmer, Isan, Vietnamese and etcetera.
+Many Bangkokians find their roots in Chinese, Tamil, Malay, Khmer, Isan, Vietnamese and there are some unique mixes as well, such as the so called “Blasian population”.
 This once again gives you so much diversity to play with and choose from while casting.
 Given the locals themselves are diverse, it is no wonder that Bangkok is such a cosmopolitan city.

-We have galleries available, and if ever you are looking for something specific let us know and we will find it.
+Our production house has galleries available of casting used in all our video production shoots , and if ever you are looking for something specific let us know and we will find it.

 If you want to know more on how Thailand is the perfect location for your next video shooting then you must read our Why Thailand? article.